mpurbo/lets-get-functional/content/docs/functional-approach-to-object-oriented-design-patterns/abstract-factory-pattern.md

 title: "Abstract Factory Pattern"
 date: 2021-12-16T22:02:43+09:00
 draft: true
+weight: 10
 ---
 ## Abstract Factory Pattern

-The abstract factory is one of the most widely used pattern, almost certain to be found in any large object-oriented projects.
+The Abstract Factory is one of the most widely used pattern, almost certain to be found in any large object-oriented projects.
 As the name suggests, it gives us a "factory" that lets us create a system of related objects in their abstract form.
 Here's an illustration on how it works:

 [insert illustration-1]